 If you forget to include changes in a commit, you can use git commit –amend.

-After committing you to realize that there are some other files are there which need to be committed. for this, you need to add the missed file into the stage area.
+After committing, you realize that some other files need to be committed.
+You need to add the missed file into the stage area for this.

 You can see that both files are now listed as modified.
 Just edit the message to your liking, save the file, and close the editor.
 Git will take care of the rest.